Kathleen Cavendish, Marchioness of Hartington: Widowhood

-Kathleen, now Marchioness of Hartington, and Lord Hartington spent less than five weeks together before he went out to fight in France.
+Kathleen, now Marchioness of Hartington, and Lord Hartington spent less than five weeks together before he went off to fight in France.
 Four months after their marriage, and less than a month after Joe Jr. was killed, Hartington was killed by a sniper during a battle with the Germans in Belgium.
 With his family's blessing, he was buried close to where he fell.
-His younger brother Lord Andrew Cavendish, who was married to Deborah Mitford, one of the Mitford sisters, thus became the heir apparent to the dukedom, as Billy Hartington had left no heir.
+His younger brother Lord Andrew Cavendish, who was married to Deborah Mitford, youngest of the Mitford sisters, thus became the heir apparent to the dukedom, as Billy Hartington had left no heir.
+From then on she was styled as Kathleen, Dowager Marchioness of Hartington.

 Popular on the London social circuit and admired by many for her high spirits and wit, Lady Hartington eventually became romantically involved with the 8th Earl Fitzwilliam, who was in the process of divorcing his wife.
 Once again, Rose Kennedy expressed her disapproval of her daughter's suitor and warned Kathleen that she would be disowned and cut off financially if she married Lord Fitzwilliam.
 In May 1948, Kathleen learned that her father would be traveling to Paris.
 In an effort to gain his consent for her upcoming plans to marry Fitzwilliam, she decided to fly to Paris to meet with her father.

 Death

 On May 13, 1948, Lady Hartington and Lord Fitzwilliam were flying from Paris to the French Riviera for a vacation aboard a de Havilland DH.104 Dove.
 At 3:30 in the afternoon, their plane took off, reaching an altitude of 10,000 feet (3,000 m).
-Approximately one hour into the flight, radio contact was lost with the plane when it entered the region near Vienne which was also close to the center of a storm.
+Approximately one hour into the flight, radio contact was lost with the plane when it entered the region near Vienne, which was also close to the center of a storm.
 The plane's four occupants endured twenty minutes of severe turbulence which bounced their small plane up and down as much as several thousand feet at a time.

 When they finally cleared the clouds, they instantly discovered the plane was in a dive and moments away from impact, and they attempted to pull up.
 The stress of the turbulence, coupled with the sudden change of direction, tore loose one of the wings, followed by both engines, and finally the tail.
 The plane's fuselage then spun into the ground seconds later, coming to rest nose-down in a ravine, after striking terrain at Plateau du Coiron, near Saint-Bauzile, Ardèche, France.
 Lady Hartington was instantly killed, along with Fitzwilliam, the pilot Peter Townshend and the navigator Arthur Freeman.

-She is buried on the Cavendish family burial grounds, in the Church at Edensor outside of Chatsworth, England.
+She was buried on the Cavendish family burial grounds at St Peter's Churchyard, Edensor outside of Chatsworth, Derbyshire, England.
 Her father was the only family member to attend the funeral, arranged by the Devonshires.
 Rose Kennedy had refused to attend her daughter's funeral, instead entering a hospital for medical reasons.
+Her brother Jack, was too devastated and he couldn’t bring himself to go to the funeral as a result.